March Conference Agenda, Speaker and Presentations

 Chief Technology & Security Officer, Troy University

-AASB District 3 Director and president of the Pike County school board
+AASB District 3 Director and Pike County school board member

 Innovative Ways to Cut Expenses